nrk/lamestnews/README.md

 ## License

-The code for Lamest is distributed under the terms of the MIT license (see LICENSE).
+The code for Lamest News is distributed under the terms of the MIT license (see LICENSE).
 Parts taken from the original Lamer News code base remain licensed under the BSD license.